-class gridsim.world.World(width: int, height: int, robots: List[gridsim.robot.Robot] = [], allow_collisions: bool = True)
+class gridsim.world.World(width: int, height: int, robots: List[gridsim.robot.Robot] = [], environment: str = ", allow\collisions: bool = True)

-init (width: int, height: int, robots: List[gridsim.robot.Robot] = [], allow_collisions: bool = True add_robot (robot: gridsim.robot.Robot)

-Create a World for simulating Robots in a grid world
+\\init\\ (width: int, height: int, robots: List[gridsim.robot.Robot] = [], environment: str = ", allow\collisions: bool = True) Create a World for simulating Robots in a grid world

 - width (int) Width of the world (number of cells) - height (int) Height of the world (number of cells) - robots (List [Robot], optional) List of Robots to place in the World to start, by default [].
-Additional robots can be added after initialization with the add_robot method. - allow_collisions (bool, optional) Whether or not to allow Robots to exist in the same grid cell, by default True get_dimensions () \rightarrow Tuple[int, int] Get the dimensions (in grid cells) of the World
+Additional robots can be added after initialization with the add\robot method. - environment (str, optional) Filename of an image to use for a background in the World.
+Robots will be able to sense the color of this image.
+If the environment dimensions do not match the World dimensions, the image will be re-scaled (and possibly stretched).
+We recommend using an image with the same resolution as your grid size. - allow\collisions (bool, optional) Whether or not to allow Robots to exist in the same grid cell, by default True add\environment (img\filename: str)